d-grab/AssigmentDATA/README.md

 ![.envFile](https://res.cloudinary.com/dwc3fiaro/image/upload/v1653315669/Report/.ENV_file_tcw59l.jpg)

-# Connecting with Cluster in MOongoDb Compass
+# Connecting with Cluster in MongoDb Compass

 To establish a new connection with dabase and see all of the data and collection we have to use a link to the Collection from .env file